dawidg81/asciicube/README.md

 # Documentation

-The documentation of asciicube code can be found in 'doxygen' directory.
-It has been automatically built with doxygen.
+For full information on asciicube visit its documentation.
+It is located in 'docs' directory.
+It could be also hosted with MkDocs documentation engine.